phronmophobic/blog/markdown/reusable-ui-components.md

 When the "More!" button is clicked, it returns an `[:inc-counter]` intent, but the problem is that it doesn't say _which_ counter should be incremented.
 What if there is more than one counter?
 How would we reuse `counter-ui` for controlling multiple counter instances?

-The `counter-ui` is explicitly being passed the count, `num`, which is precisely the counter we would want increment.
+The `counter-ui` is explicitly being passed the count, `num`, which is precisely the counter we would want to increment.
 To improve `counter-ui`, we should change the `[:inc-counter]` intent to specify _which_ counter should be incremented.
 To specify which counter to increment, we need a way to represent a reference to the count passed to `counter-ui`.

 # References